sidewalklabs/sumo-web3d/README.md

 ### Run to visualize Flow
 First do

-`python flow/visualize/visualizer_rllib.py "path-to-pkl-file" "checkpoint num" --run "Algorithm" --num_rollouts "num_rollouts"` --render --num_clients 2
+`python flow/visualize/visualizer_rllib.py "path-to-pkl-file" "checkpoint num" --run "Algorithm" --num_rollouts "num_rollouts"`--sumo_web3d

 and then run

 `python sumo_web3d/sumo_web3d.py --sumo-port "port_num" -c
 "path to sumo.cfg"`

+Flow will print out a statement indicating a port which has 2 clients open on it.
-You can get the port num by running "ps aux | grep sumo" and picking the one with num-clients = 2
+Alternately, you can get the port num by running "ps aux | grep sumo" and picking the one with num-clients = 2

 ### Architecture